RE(a)D is the digital magazine of the journalism sequence of WKU's School of Journalism & Broadcasting.

-The major in journalism requires 45 to 46 semester hours and leads to the Bachelor of Arts degree.
+The major in journalism requires 42 semester hours and leads to the Bachelor of Arts degree.
 No course with a grade of "D" or below can be counted toward the major or fulfill prerequisite requirements.
 One-half of the hours in the major must be at the 300- or 400-level.
-Students must take a minimum of 72 semester hours in courses outside of the School of Journalism & Broadcasting unit including the University's general education requirements.
-In addition to meeting institutional requirements for graduation, the journalism major must have a minor or second major outside of the School of Journalism & Broadcasting and Film Studies that is approved by the major faculty adviser.
-Students may not select a minor in film studies, or those offered within the School, unless taken as a second minor.
+Students must take a minimum of 72 semester hours in courses outside of the School of Journalism & Broadcasting unit including the University's Colonnade (general education) requirements.
+In addition to meeting institutional requirements for graduation, the Journalism Major must have a minor or second major outside of the School of Journalism & Broadcasting and Film Studies that is approved by the major’s faculty adviser.
+Students may not select a minor in film studies or those offered within the SJ&B, unless they complete a second minor outside the SJ&B.

 SJB 102 Media Collaboration